 Today’s my last day at EnergyCAP, the family business where I’ve worked for the last 18 years.
 In July, I stepped down from my full-time Human Resources role to serve part-time.
-I wanted to spend more time developing my own business, Chris Heinz Co., and the Life Calling Institute.
+I wanted to spend more time developing my own business, Chris Heinz Co., and the Christian Life Calling Institute.

 But after trying that for a month, I decided it wasn’t working.
 I couldn’t give either workplace the time, focus, and attention they needed.
 So, I chose to leave the family business and today I will turn over my office and my key (fob) and the 18-year run of working with my dad, brothers, and coworkers who have become friends.